 Key Performance Indicators, or KPIs, are an excellent way to see just how well your agency is performing and what areas you may need to focus on.
 However, knowing where to start and what KPIs are important to track regularly can make all the difference when it comes to evaluating your current business strategy and monitoring your business growth.
-Dedicated insurance-specific CRMs allow you to track these key KPIs with the touch of a button, allowing you to then focus on the results and reaching your goals.
+A Dedicated insurance-specific CRM allows you to track these key KPIs with the touch of a button, allowing you to then focus on the results and reaching your goals.

 What is insurance KPI?